gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 ![Debugger Margin Unsaved](\images\2015\05\DebuggerMarginUnsaved.PNG)

+#### File Change Colors

-These following image shows the Gutter Colors when something has been added, but not yet saved.
+When a file is edited the ISE tracks those changes in the gutter using different colors for changes made before a save, after a save, and any changes reverted.
+The following image shows the Gutter Colors when something has been added, but not yet saved.
 In the example the *TrackChangesBeforeSave* has been set to the color Red.

 ![Changes Before Save](\images\2015\05\ChangesBeforeSave.PNG)

+#### Current Line Arrow

 The Current Line Arrow can be colored with two different settings.
 The first determines the background color and the second determines the outline color.
 This can be seen in the following image.